-Based on supervisor notes included in the inspection worksheets, it appears that these issues were addressed expeditiously and were generally resolved within a day of the observation.
-With the exceptions of the observations pertaining to the vegetation height and the stormwater culverts and ditches noted above, no issues were observed in two consecutive inspections.
-Supervisor notes indicate that the sediments accumulated in the Northern Drainage Ditch will be removed by January 2022.
+Based on supervisor notes included in the inspection worksheets, it appears that these issues were addressed expeditiously and were generally resolved within a week of the observation.
+No issues were observed in two consecutive inspections, with the exceptions of the observations pertaining to vegetation height, the water level in the stormwater pond, sediment accumulation in ash canals, and damage to access roads.